Milkprovidescalcium/devHacks2026/README.md

 #### Accomplishments that we're proud of

-Successfully connecting to an API for the first time and coming up with out makeshift "communication" between the frontend/backend using txt files were abong the things we learned and were proud of
+Successfully connecting to an API for the first time and coming up with our makeshift "communication" between the frontend/backend using txt files were abong the things we learned and were proud of

 #### What we learned